 - Place these traps in each air vent.

 - Check the traps regularly each morning using a flashlight.
 If any mice have been trapped, remove them.
 Use rubber gloves and dispose of the mice in a Ziplock bag.

 To prevent this type of infestation through your air vents, seal off any small holes that could give entry into your air vents.
 Also perform a thorough inspection of your house for silvers between ducts, wall or your roof.
 Ensure that they are covered with mesh to prevent the mice from slipping through.

 In case you notice any rodent activity in your air vents, the best line of action would be to call an exterminator.
 They are more experienced in getting rid of rodents in difficult to reach areas in your home.
 They will also perform this task with minimal effort and damage to your home.

 How Can I Stop Mice from Getting Through AC Air Vents?

 If you can fit a ball pen through a hole, a mouse can fit in.
 Mice are determined little critters, making it a challenge to prevent this type of damage.
 In case you notice signs of mice in your air conditioner, it’s important that you contact a pest control professional.
 Mice in your air conditioning system might mean you have a bigger rodent problem, and chances are, they have moved in through your AC’s air vent since they have grown in number with limited places to nest.

 A pest control service will not only be able to get rid of the mice in your AC, but they will carry out an inspection to determine how and why the mice got in through your AC’s air vents.
 With this information, they will be in a better position to prevent future invasion into your AC unit.
-The Exterminators Inc. offers commercial and residential mouse control services as well as mouse control products for DIY enthusiasts.
+The Exterminators Inc. offers commercial and residential pest control services in Toronto as well as mouse control products for DIY enthusiasts.
 Call us at 647-496-2211 for a consultation.